Free tool · no sign-up

 Maximum Allowable Offer = (ARV × 70%) − rehab cost

 The 70% buffer is meant to cover holding costs, financing, closing costs, and your profit.
 Some investors use 75% in hotter markets or 65% when they want more cushion.
 It's a screening tool — a full analysis still pays off before you commit.
+Read the full guide: the 70% Rule explained.

 ARV vs. a full Comparative Market Analysis (CMA)